 These are all the people who directly contributed to the making of this podcast every week for nearly 10 years: Jolie Lee, Megan Cloherty, Anna Miars, Julia O’Donoghue, Sean McCalley, Ellen Kortesoja, Amber Healy, Nicole Ogrysko, Emily Kopp, Nick DePrey, Nick Hunter, Amelia Brust and Steff Thomas.
 Thank you for all your time, talent, sweat and enthusiasm.

-Over the years, we’ve been fortunate to receive support of two organizations specializing in promoting great journalism, the Association of Alternative Newsmedia and the American Press Institute, the latter of which is our partner in producing the Better News podcast.
+Over the years, we’ve been fortunate to receive the support of two organizations specializing in promoting great journalism, the Association of Alternative Newsmedia and the American Press Institute, the latter of which is our partner in producing the Better News podcast.
 (The first episode of Better News’ fourth season is coming soon.)

 Our podcast also got a lot of behind the scenes help, especially during the early days, from Federal News Network.
 Likewise, we’ve benefited from our association with WTOP, Hubbard Broadcasting and PodcastOne, which hosts our podcast feed.
 Thank you for giving us room to do our work and providing technical assistance whenever we needed it.